-- Low-level work on custom RDMA-based storage stacks, telemetry, NIC drivers.
+- Performance optimization, and instrumentation of custom RDMA-based storage stacks, RDMA telemetry for Azure, NIC drivers.

 Worked on host data plane acceleration for high-performance networking.
 Used custom kernel-bypass frameworks and built part of a production low-latency userspace packet switching engine and software NIC.

-Lab design and implementation for network performance emulating thousands of clients using load balancers, complex network topologies, opensource and proprietary traffic generators on top of modern 10GbE hardware.
-In the same context, I also had the chance to work on related fields such as the kernel’s IPv4 routing subsystem, TCP/IP stack, QoS etc.
+Lab design and implementation for network performance emulating thousands of clients using load balancers, complex network topologies, opensource and proprietary traffic generators on top of 10GbE hardware.
+Aslo worked on application and kernel optimizations to scale network performance.

 Designed and implemented a new model for TrustedBSD Audit, that allows multiple audit facilities, supporting new logging mechanisms and attributes (Kernel space implementation & patches to libbsm FreeBSD library).
-Based on this work, I’ve continued development for FreeBSD and implemented a prototype audit subsystem for the FreeBSD jails.
+I have extended this project to support a prototype audit subsystem for the FreeBSD jails.

 Responsible for Bytemobile European Development Center’s core IT infrastructure: gateways, dns, policy-based routing, firewalls and other services.